 Our comprehensive, 8-hour supervision training prepares practicing behavior analysts to supervise BCBA, BCaBA, and RBT® candidates.
 This training fulfills the seven content areas of the BACB’s Supervisor Curriculum Training Outline 2.0.
 Expert instructors bring their personal and professional histories to the table and introduce tools and techniques to help make the most of the supervision experience.

 The goal of ABA practitioners is to help consumers of behavior-analytic services achieve meaningful outcomes.
 Such a noble goal demands the identification and implementation of effective interventions.
-It is clear the implementation of effective treatment involves the manipulation of relevant environmental events influencing the behavior of consumers.

 “Why did Johnny just throw the mother of all temper tantrums?” is a question many of you have asked and been asked, in some form or another.
 The response to this question, under scrutiny, may have been different.
 The perpetrator may have been different.
 The circumstances may have been different.

 Every behavior analyst (hopefully) has learned that ours is a science of behavior.
 We do not learn that ours is a science of the individual or a science of the person.
 Why is that?
 Are we not, however, concerned with people, you may ask?
 Are we not concerned with the human condition?
 Are we not humanists?